Samsung/tizen-docs/docs/platform/porting/recovery.md

 4. The `system-recovery` program searches the removable storage for `tizen-recovery.img` which has the compressed partition image and config file.
-The `system-recovery` program decompress `tizen-recovery.img`, and dumps the partition image to the appropriate block with config file.
+The `system-recovery` program decompress `tizen-recovery.img`, and dumps the partition image to the appropriate block as mentioned in the config file.

 ## Adding New Files to the `ramdisk-recovery` Partition